wes1350/wes1350.github.io/_posts/2020-06-19-6mospanishupdate.md

 ## Now with video!

 A number of people mentioned that they wanted to see me speak French after reading my French article.
-While I still haven't done a video in French (though I'll get around to it at some point), I figured it would be interesting to document my Spanish skills while I'm still at an lower intermediate level.
+While I still haven't done a video in French (though I'll get around to it at some point), I figured it would be interesting to document my Spanish skills while I'm still at a lower intermediate level.
 So, below is a video of me speaking in Spanish for an hour (I've included subtitles in English and Spanish.)
 In it, I talk generally about my experience learning Spanish.
 You can see that I can express myself to some extent, but speak pretty slowly, make grammatical errors, get lost at times, and have all the markings of someone who isn't fully comfortable with a language yet.
 If I had to guess, I'd say I'm around a lower B1 level in this video.

 [![Me speaking Spanish!](https://img.youtube.com/vi/2f20XLGEg58/0.jpg)](https://www.youtube.com/watch?v=2f20XLGEg58)